Naval Architecture

 Naturally, when the cargo itself is not horizontally balanced the ship will also find a stable tilted position, which you can witness in the demonstration below.
 The slider controls the horizontal position of the heavy box:

 Once again, the ship will find its static equilibrium at some angle, known as angle of list, which this time is caused by the lateral imbalance.
-You may have experience that tilting when you lean on a side of a small rowboat or a kayak.
+You may have experienced that tilting when you lean on a side of a small rowboat or a kayak.

 So far we’ve been keeping the cargo in place, either locked into slots, or tied down to ship itself.
-However, if we let the this heavy box slide the results can be truly catastrophic:
+However, if we let this heavy box slide the results can be truly catastrophic:

 As the ship tilts at some point the friction between the cargo and the floor isn’t high enough to keep the box in place and it starts to slide.
 This in turn shifts the center of gravity of the ship farther to the side, which causes even bigger tilt.
 Even when the wind stops the ship won’t return to vertical.
 We can clearly see how unavoidable the problem becomes on the diagram: